 Seriously Fudgy Homemade Brownies

 4. Eggs: Eggs are one of the main ingredients in brownies.
-Just as they do in my beloved flourless chocolate cake recipe, eggs bind, add richness, tenderize, and provide structure here.
-This brownie recipe uses 3 eggs, which give the brownies a tight crumb and fudgy texture.
+Just as they do in flourless chocolate cake, eggs bind, add richness, and provide structure.

-5. Flour: The cocoa powder takes the place of some flour, so you’ll only need 1 cup in this brownie recipe.
-The more flour in brownies, the cakier they will taste.
-We want dense and fudgy brownies, so use as little flour as possible.
+7. Flour: The cocoa powder takes the place of some flour, so you’ll only need 1 cup in these homemade brownies.
+The more flour in brownie batter, the cakier the brownies will taste.
+We want a dense and fudgy batch today, so use as little flour as possible.

 Why is there no baking powder or baking soda in these brownies?
 Adding baking powder or baking soda lifts brownies up and creates a cakier result.
 But today, we all want a brownie so dense and fudgy that it’s basically 1 step up from eating pure chocolate.

-You’ll get a taste of how dense these brownies are when you’re mixing up the batter.
+You’ll get a taste of how dense these brownies are when you’re whisking the batter.
 It’s so thick and so fudgy.
-Seriously fudgy.

 How to Get Shiny Crackly Tops in Brownies